DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 Congrats!
 You have successfully created your first dynamic bookmark!

+We can now freely watch netNinja regExp playlist and our bookmark will be automatically updated whenever we click on new video inside that playlist, letting us easily come back later exactly where we left off!

 ### Bookmark manager

 So we created our bookmark, but what if we had alot of bookmarks.